philoxy/philoxy.github.io/README.md

 # philoxy.github.io!!
 website i made for a school club for bubble tea (they didnt give me it :[ )

-i update this from time to time*

-html only because i havent learned javascript (yet)
+html only because i havent learned javascript or css yet

-*never
+is copy pasting everything from older pages programming? i kinda forgot most of html